Special Experience

 You'll then make your own miso.
 The three main types of miso are rice-based miso, barley-based miso, and soybean-based miso, but subtypes such as white miso and red miso can be created by changing the ingredient ratio and aging period.

-For the miso-making experience, you'll have five different types of miso to choose from, including mixed miso, which is exclusively available to Wabunka guests.
+For the miso-making experience, you'll have five different types of miso to choose from: White Miso, known for its gentle sweetness; Sakai Miso, a Kansai-style miso with a well-balanced savory depth; Genroku Miso, aged longer for a rich and robust flavor; Barley Miso, prized for its fragrant aroma and natural sweetness; and Mixed Miso, a harmonious blend created exclusively for Wabunka guests.
 Choose in advance which miso you like best, then make it on your experience date and take it home afterward.

 For more information on the five available types of miso, please refer to the section titled "About the Types of Miso" at the bottom of this page.
 Please be sure to inform us of your preferred choice upon booking.